The Architecture of Agency Volume 5 The Viability Criterion

 Preference architectures under selection pressure

-A reader who has followed this volume attentively is now holding a contradiction.
+A reader who has followed this volume attentively may now see a contradiction.
 In Phosphorism I endorsed Valorism’s central demand: values count only if consciously chosen, and the Valorist accepts — on principle — potential extinction over compromise.
 Integrity outranks existence.
-Then in the ultimate metagame I argued that every game nests inside a larger one, and that the ladder terminates in the universal competition among patterns for persistence — a scoreboard no player gets to opt out of.
+Then the ultimate metagame introduced selection for persistence.
 So which is it?
-If persistence is the ultimate scoreboard, then the Valorist’s willingness to die for authenticity is simply a losing strategy, and everything built on the primacy of chosen values was sentiment.
-If chosen values legitimately outrank survival, then the scoreboard has no authority, and the metagame was a category error.
-One of the two, it seems, has to go.
+If persistence carries authority, the Valorist’s willingness to die for authenticity looks like a losing strategy and the primacy of chosen values was sentiment.
+If chosen values legitimately outrank survival, selection has no normative authority.
+The apparent contradiction is the hinge of this chapter.

 Neither goes.
 Resolving the tension requires only getting clear about what kind of thing Axio is — and that clarification turns out to reframe everything the volume has done so far.